pagkly/Zed/Investopedia3/How Penny Stocks Trade and How Investors Can Buy Them.md

 How Penny Stocks Trade and How Investors Can Buy Them
 ## What Is a Penny Stock?

 A penny stock typically refers to the stock of a small company that trades for less than $5 per share.
-Though some penny stocks trade on large exchanges such as the [New York Stock Exchange](https://www.investopedia.com/terms/n/nyse.asp) (NYSE), most trade via over-the-counter (OTC) transactions through the electronic [OTC Bulletin Board](https://www.investopedia.com/terms/o/otcbb.asp) (OTCBB) or through the privately-owned [OTC Markets Group](https://www.investopedia.com/terms/o/otc-markets-group-inc.asp).
+Though some penny stocks trade on large exchanges such as the [[New York Stock Exchange]](https://www.investopedia.com/terms/n/nyse.asp) (NYSE), most trade via over-the-counter (OTC) transactions through the electronic [[OTC Bulletin Board]](https://www.investopedia.com/terms/o/otcbb.asp) (OTCBB) or through the privately-owned [[OTC Markets Group]](https://www.investopedia.com/terms/o/otc-markets-group-inc.asp).
 There is no trading floor for OTC transactions.
 Quotations are also all done electronically.

 ## Penny Stocks Explained

 In the past, penny stocks were considered any stocks that traded for less than one dollar per share.
-The U.S. [Securities and Exchange Commission](https://www.investopedia.com/terms/s/sec.asp) (SEC) has modified the definition to include all shares trading below five dollars.
+The U.S. [[Securities and Exchange Commission]](https://www.investopedia.com/terms/s/sec.asp) (SEC) has modified the definition to include all shares trading below five dollars.
 The SEC is an independent federal government agency responsible for protecting investors as they maintain fair and orderly functioning of the [securities](https://www.investopedia.com/terms/s/security.asp) markets.

 Penny stocks are usually associated with small companies and trade infrequently meaning they have a lack of liquidity or ready buyers in the marketplace.
 As a result, investors may find it difficult to sell stock since there may not be any buyers at that time.
 Because of the low liquidity, investors might have difficulty finding a price that accurately reflects the market.